 Then change your plans, improvise and evaluate the alternatives.

-You have to take into account that the idea of breakfast in Asia is very different to Latin America or Europe, for example, so if you go with an attitude that you want to eat the same things you always eat at home you may get a bit disappointed.
+You have to take into account that the idea of breakfast in Asia is very different from Latin America or Europe, for example.
+If you go with an attitude that you want to eat the same things you always eat at home you may get a bit disappointed.

 In the same way, if you are looking to find Italian, Mexican or Lebanese food in a small town in Japan, your only options may be a sushi restaurant.

-It’s very important to be aware that the place where we are going is a totally different culture, also veganism is something that has not been explored or acknowledge enough.
+It’s very important to be aware that the place where we are going is a totally different culture, also veganism is something that has not been explored or acknowledged enough.

 My advice is not to close the doors to try new things, even if not the type of food you are used to.